 After realizing the need for more land in 2010 the farm expanded and a lease was signed for a farm house with 50 acres of pasture and 20 acres of mixed hard wood and pine in Good Hope, GA.
-Seven years passed, animal diversification grew with the incorporation of sheep and cattle completing the mimicry of the great plains with all its symbiotic relationships, top soil increased exponentially, the dung beetle returned to the fields and the farm started making a profit.
+Seven years passed, animal diversification grew with the incorporation of sheep, hogs and cattle completing the mimicry of the great plains with all its symbiotic relationships, top soil increased exponentially, the dung beetle returned to the fields and the farm started making a profit.

 BUYING THE FARM